Postgraduate Course: Introductory Applied Machine Learning (INFR11152)

 Organisations seek to make better decisions by examining their data with an aim to discovering and/or drawing conclusions about the information contained within.
 This course is about the principled application of machine learning techniques to extracting information from data.
 The main area that will be discussed is supervised learning, which is concerned with learning to predict an output, given inputs.
 A second area of study is unsupervised learning, where we wish to discover the structure in a set of patterns, i.e. there is no output "teacher signal".
 The primary aim is to provide the student with a set of practical tools that can be applied to solve real - world problems in machine learning, coupled with an appropriate, principled approach to formulating a solution.

-This distance-based course is aligned with the on-campus Introductory Applied Machine Learning course (INFR10069), which uses a flipped classroom delivery approach.
-Distance students will cover the same materials, have the same coursework, engage in the same classroom activities (but using Collaborate) and take the same exam as the on-campus students.
+This distance-based course is aligned with the on-campus Introductory Applied Machine Learning course (INFR11181), which uses a flipped classroom delivery approach.
+Distance students will cover the same or similar materials, have the same coursework, engage in the same or similar classroom activities, and take the same exam as the on-campus students.

-This course is delivered using "flipped-classroom" methods, and will be looking for student feedback during the course how this is working for you.
+This course is delivered using "flipped-classroom" methods.
 Intellectual content will be delivered via a combination of online short video segments (overall, per topic, approximately the same length as a traditional lecture).
 Some of the topics have online quizzes associated with them, intended for you to review your understanding.
-During some of the lecture slots, we will have other activities to review the topic material.
+During most of the lecture slots we will have other activities to review the topic material, also available by online recording.

-We will also use a modern machine learning programming environment.
+We will use a modern machine learning programming environment and industry-standard libraries.

 Entry Requirements (not applicable to Visiting Students)